- The ReWater Irrigation System & Automatic Filter

 Note 1: All automation is provided by a ReWater controller, which needs 120 VAC.
-A controller is included in all irrigation packages.
-When ordering your irrigation package, you must know your pump’s electrical requirement, as the controller’s relay must be the correct voltage for that pump.
-Our controllers all use 120 VAC, but if you need a 208 or 220 VAC pump, you need our pump relay junction box for your pump’s voltage.
+A controller is included in all irrigation packages; its size depends on your needs.
+When ordering your irrigation package, we must know your pump’s electrical requirement, as the controller’s relay must be the correct voltage for that pump.
+For a 208 – 230 VAC pump, you need our NEMA 4 pump relay junction box for your pump’s voltage.

-Note 2: For lifting water above the tank/pump location, you will need to calculate the lift required and order the correct pump, which could be 208 or 220 VAC.
+Note 2: For lifting water above the tank/pump location and for long irrigation runs, we need to calculate the TDH required to determine the correct pump, which could be 208 – 230 VAC.

 For multi-family, commercial, and institutional systems, the most common high surge is usually a more cost-effective design target than the maximum surge potential from the building.
 For example, in a 100 unit apartment building capable of producing 125 GPM from showers and 50 GPM from lavatories, for a total possible surge of 175 GPM, the most common high surge will occur in the hours of 6:30 – 7:30 a.m., when many people shower right before going to work.
 The “most common” surge considers that, while many people shower at night and use bathroom sinks in the evening hours too, the total surge occurs over a wider range of hours, thus the need for a much larger tank is diminished.
 Many other factors such as lift and distance, and soil type and plant selection, come into play when designing larger filters and their accompanying irrigation systems.
 ReWater regularly consults on the design, engineering, and construction of greywater irrigation systems and can do so for you.